 Water dowsing with science

-A new AU-USGS research project funded by the Poul Due Jensen Foundation will make new technology for underground water detection easily accessible in developing countries.
+Transient ElectroMagnetic technology is the key component in a long-term research project funded by the Poul Due Jensen Foundation to make new technology for underground water detection and monitoring easily accessible in developing countries.

 AU Centre for Digital Twins